asavagar/uk-covid19-firm-creation/content/home/welcome.md

 ---

 The project documented the impact of COVID-19 on business creation in the UK.

+## Project End
 The project ended in 2022.
 This website contains data, reports and publications completed during the project.